codigoisaac/CrystalCube/README.md

    This command starts three containers:

-   - `crystal-cube_api`: The NestJS API running on port 3333
+   - `enter-the-nest_api`: The NestJS API running on port 3333
-   - `crystal-cube_postgres`: PostgreSQL database running on port 7777
+   - `enter-the-nest_postgres`: PostgreSQL database running on port 7777
-   - `crystal-cube_prismastudio`: Prisma Studio for database management running on port 5555
+   - `enter-the-nest_prismastudio`: Prisma Studio for database management running on port 5555

 4. Access the application: